 - Add the following line inside the main PHP tag.

 Now, you have increased the memory limit to 64M.
 Now check the WordPress again.
-If the problem still exists, contact your hosting provider and they will definitely help you with this issue.
+If the problem still exists, you may try increasing the memory limit value or contact your hosting provider, and they will definitely help you with this issue.

 How to increase PHP memory limit?

 You might also have to increase the PHP memory limit on your server if you haven’t already.
 Set it to a higher value than the WP_MEMORY_LIMIT, because there are other scripts that PHP has to run as well.
 These are the steps to increase PHP memory limit –

 - First of all, login to your hosting account control panel or your FTP server.

 - Then, access the PHP configuration file (php.ini, usually located in “/etc/php/” folder).
 If you are using cPanel, you can find this file under the “Software” section.

 - Now, look for the line that sets the PHP memory limit.
 It should look something like this: